leouieda/pgcap/eportfolio/patch3.md

-# Patch 3: Pivotal Learning Moment I
+# Pivotal learning moment: Authentic assessments

 > This patch is a reflection on a pivotal learning moment in my teaching
 > practice.
 It describes my struggles with assessment, both as a student and as